StevenBlack/vocab/readme.md

 ### saturnalia
 A period of wild revelry.
-Bacchanals (see bacchanal) are drunken revelries in imitation of the Roman god Bacchus.
-Similarly, saturnalia honors Saturn, the Roman god of agriculture.
-Interestingly enough, though saturnalias are wild parties, a saturnine person is cold, gloomy and depressed.

 ### scarify